Elite Model Management: Sexual misconduct allegations

 Allegations of an "ingrained culture" of sexual assault and rape by Elite's male employees, especially its boss Gérald Marie, have dogged the agency for decades.
 In 1999, a BBC investigation filmed Marie saying he hoped to seduce the contestants at the annual Elite Model Look show, as well as assaulting an undercover journalist and offering her money for sex.
 He was temporarily suspended from Elite and, in an interview at the time, said: "I'm destroyed ...
 I'm finished".
 But Elite countered with a libel action, which was quietly settled with an apology from the BBC, which also agreed not to rebroadcast their documentary.

 Marie was married to Linda Evangelista between 1987 and 1993, at the time of many of the alleged offences; Marie is alleged to have raped several aspiring models in their flat while Evangelista was away on assignment, including a 15-year-old girl.
 Supermodel and actress Carré Otis claimed in her 2011 memoir, Beauty, Disrupted, that she was raped "countless" times in the flat by Marie starting around 1986, when she was 17.
-Otis and others have also claimed that rape by ancillary employees, such as hairdressers and photographers, was commonplace.
+Otis and others have also claimed that rape by ancillary employees, such as hairdressers, drivers and photographers, was commonplace.
 In October 2020, Evangelista said: "During my relationship with Gérald Marie, I knew nothing of these sexual allegations against him, so I was unable to help these women.
 Hearing them now, and based on my own experiences, I believe that they are telling the truth.
 It breaks my heart because these are wounds that may never heal, and I admire their courage and strength for speaking up today."

 Elite's activities are also alleged to have been regularly used as a "front" for "pimping out" young models to wealthy men unconnected to the modelling industry.
 Adnan Khashoggi, the Saudi billionaire arms dealer, is said to have admitted to at least one such introduction, to a model who became one of his "harem wives".
 She said that in the early 1980s he routinely browsed photographic portfolios of young women, with his assistant "asking whom he would like to meet, and discussing meet-up fees of between $35,000 and $50,000."

-In the wake of the MeToo movement, the allegations have increased; as of November 2020, at least 15 women have now spoken out against Marie and are cooperating in an investigation launched by French prosecutors.
+In the wake of the MeToo movement, the allegations increased; as of November 2020, at least 15 women had spoken out against Marie and were cooperating in an investigation launched by French prosecutors.
 Marie has denied all the allegations via his lawyers and said he intends to fight any charges laid against him.
 Despite this, more publications are claiming his alleged sexual misconduct was an open secret for years in the fashion industry.
 Gérald Marie's contract with Elite MM ended in December 2010 and the company was sold in 2011 to its current owners Elite World Group, for whom Marie has never worked.